frappe/helm/erpnext/MIGRATION.md

     You will upgrade your Helm release, which will create the new built-in database StatefulSet.
 Your application will continue to run, connected to the old Bitnami database.

 2.  **Stage 2: Data Migration and Switchover.**
-    You will manually back up your site data from the old database and restore it into the new one.
+    During a planned maintenance window, you will manually back up your site data from the old database and restore it into the new one.
 Finally, you will reconfigure the chart to point the application to the new database and decommission the old one.

 ---